60s & 70s A-Z Punk & New Wave A-Z Compilations Record Labels

 Spud were a four piece electric folk outfit active in the 70s who never achieved the recognition they deserved outside Ireland.
 Less rock oriented than Horslips, less trad than Planxty, Spud's chief influence was Steeleye Span but they quickly developed their own style, drawing on Irish and English traditional folk music as well as American country and bluegrass.
 Their set was a mixture of covers, traditional tunes and original material.

-Spud were Dermot O'Connor (vocals, guitars), Austin Kenny (guitars), Don Knox (fiddle) and Michael Smith (bass).
-Their were managed initially by PJ O'Sullivan, later by Earl Gill.
+Spud were formed in January 1973 in Dublin by Dermot O'Connor (vocals, guitars), Austin Kenny (guitars), Don Knox (fiddle) and Michael Smith (bass).
+Some had previously played together in the trad folk group Thatch.
+Knox had been with The Weavers.
+They were managed initially by PJ O'Sullivan, later by Earl Gill.
 They made a big impact on the Irish scene right from their inception and were heavily plugged by Pat Egan in his column in Spotlight.
 They supported Steeleye Span at the State Cinema in July 1973 and Alan Stivell at the National Stadium.

 Following a self-released single in 1973, Spud signed a 3 year deal with Polydor International the next year.
 They chose "Blackleg Miner", a song strongly associated with Steeleye Span, as the A-side of their first Polydor single (released on Philips in Ireland).
 The next single was "The Wind in the Willows", a surprising and somewhat unrepresentative choice which was an Irish chart hit.
 Finally their debut album A Silk Purse came out in December 1974.
 Produced by Donal Lunny, the sound is of crisply recorded electric and acoustic stringed instruments playing riff-laden folk tunes with all members supplying vocals in unison.
 The most Horslips-like track was a riff-heavy version of "Brian Boru's March".
 Overall the album suffers slightly from a lack of diversity but it's a very useful addition to the Irish electric folk canon.